The current City Council, left to right: Rebecca Noecker, Ward 2 | Mitra Jalali, Ward 4 | Chris Tolbert, Ward 3 |

 Saint Paul City Services Community Guide

-The Saint Paul City Services Community Guide (pdf) provides information about frequently used city services.
-Please call 651-266-8989 for information not covered in the guide.
+The Saint Paul Resident Guide provides information about frequently used city services.
+Please call 651-266-8989 for other information.